irsbugs/guest-account-cleaner/README.md

 * Set Firefox so it displays its Menu bar.
 I.e. Right click near the top of the Firefox window and in drop down menu select *Menu Bar*.
 * Click on the python file *guest_account_cleaner*
 * Click on the *Raw" icon.
-* With the web-browser now displaying the contents of the file, on the Main Menu bar, click on File --> Save Page As.
+* With the web-browser now displaying the contents of the file, on the Main Menu bar, click on File... --> Save Page As...
 * When prompted for a location to save the file select the *home* folder of the guest account.
 * Before saving the file, place a dot at the beginning of the file name.
 E.g. .guest_account_cleaner.
+This makes the file hidden.
 * Click on **Save**.
 * Open a terminal session in the home folder of the Guest account.
 * Check the file exists as a hidden file...